arangodb/arangodb/Documentation/Books/Cookbook/Compiling/Windows.md

 Problem
 -------

-I want to compile ArangoDB 3.0 and onwards under Windows.
+I want to compile ArangoDB 3.4 and onwards under Windows.

-**Note:** For this recipe you need at least ArangoDB 3.0;
+**Note:** For this recipe you need at least ArangoDB 3.4;
-For ArangoDB version before 3.0 look at the [old Compiling ArangoDB under Windows](https://docs.arangodb.com/2.8/Cookbook/CompilingUnderWindows.html).
+For ArangoDB version before 3.4 look at the [old Compiling ArangoDB under Windows](https://docs.arangodb.com/3.0/Cookbook/CompilingUnderWindows.html).

 Solution
 --------

 With ArangoDB 3.0 a complete cmake environment was introduced.
-This also streamlines the dependencies on windows.
+This also streamlines the dependencies on Windows.
 We suggest to use [chocolatey.org](https://chocolatey.org/) to install most of the dependencies.
 For sure most projects offer their own setup & install packages, chocolatey offers a simplified way to install them with less user interactions.
-You can even use chocolatey via the brand new [ansibles 2.0 winrm facility](http://docs.ansible.com/ansible/intro_windows.html) to do unattended installations of some software on windows - the cool thing linux guys always told you about.
+You can even use chocolatey via the brand new [ansibles 2.0 winrm facility](http://docs.ansible.com/ansible/intro_windows.html) to do unattended installations of some software on Windows - the cool thing Linux guys always told you about.

 ### Ingredients